The 24th Triennial Congress of the Women’s International League for Peace and Freedom, 14-25 July 1989 in Sydney, Australia:

 This development has just such an explosive effect as has the development of new weapon technologies.
 Men and nature are endangered in their bare existence in a way never known before.

 Congress is asked to resolve:

 - that WILPF declare its opposition in principle to the development, application and justification of genetics and reproduction technologies and advocates their prohibition and abolition;

 - that WILPF also rejects all national and international programs of population planning and human genetics when they are based on these technologies;

-- WILPF SHOULD DEVELOP CONCRETE WAYS OF ACTION against the new technologies and cooperate in this with women groups and organizations which have already critically engaged in the issues of genetic and reproduction technologies and have offered resistance to them in public (e.g. Feminist International Network of Resistance against Reproduction and Genetic Technologies FINRRAGE, Groningen, The Netherlands, founded 1984)
+- WILPF should develop concrete ways of action against the new technologies and cooperate in this with women groups and organisations which have already critically engaged in the issues of genetic and reproduction technologies and have offered resistance to them in public (e.g. Feminist International Network of Resistance against Reproduction and Genetic Technologies FINRRAGE, Groningen, The Netherlands, founded 1984)

-- WILPF turns against criminalizing women and women’s groups that advocate unequivocal challenging points of view to genetic and reproduction technologies.
+- WILPF turns against criminalising women and women’s groups that advocate challenging points of view on genetic and reproduction technologies.

-- that the officers and the International Office in Geneva present this subject to the commissions and bodies on international and intercontinental levels and ask the sections to do the same on national levels, in order to press for the abolition and proscription of genetic engineering and reproduction technologies and their effects–or at least for a comprehensive control with the participation of critical women.
+- that the officers and the International Office in Geneva present this subject to the commissions and bodies on international and intercontinental levels and ask the sections to do the same on national levels to press for the abolition and proscription of genetic engineering and reproduction technologies and their effects–or at least for a comprehensive control with the participation of critical women.